JinhaKimGH/Library/README.md

 This project simulates a personal library.

-Books are displayed on a page on their own card.
+Books and their basic information are displayed on a page on their own card.

 ## Features